smaurice101/readthedocs/docs/source/dashboards.rst

    This dashboard is a template that will immediately start to visualize your streaming data.
 You can add/edit/modify this dashboard to fit your business needs - it is written in simple HTML and Javascript.
 This template is a great way to quickly get you started with amazing real-time visualizations.

+   You can modify it in TML Solution Studio (TSS) and commit changes to Github directly from the TSS.

 .. figure:: dashtemp.png

 More Dashboard Examples